snl-dakota/dakota/docs/user/usingdakota/inputfile/interfaces.rst

 simulation codes, computing algebraic mappings (refer to Section `[advint:algebraic] <#advint:algebraic>`__), or a combination of the two.

+..
+   TODO:
+   %In the case of use of an approximation in place of an expensive
+   %simulation code, an \texttt{approximation} interface can be selected
+   %to make use of surrogate modeling capabilities available within
+   %Dakota.
+Surrogate models are discussed further in Chapter~\ref{models}.

 This chapter will focus on mechanisms for simulation code invocation, starting with interface types in Section `1.2 <#interfaces:sim>`__ and